vegaprotocol/vega/CONTRIBUTING.md

 ### Open development

-The Vega project team development follows the Vega Protocol [engineering roadmap](https://github.com/vegaprotocol/roadmap).
+The project development follows the Vega Protocol [engineering roadmap](https://github.com/vegaprotocol/roadmap).
 All engineering work happens directly in GitHub.
 Bugs committed to be resolved are triaged, assigned to a developer and are in the current, or next, iteration.
 This can be seen on the [team project board](https://github.com/orgs/vegaprotocol/projects/106/views/4).

 Other bugs are fair game, however, if you are not familiar with the project get up-to-speed with the: